morhilai/ravendb-jvm-tutorials/README.md

 ```

 ## Queries
-RavenDB uses indexes to execute queries, but they don't work the same way as relational database indexes.
+RavenDB uses indexes, but they don't work quite like relational database indexes.
 The main difference is that RavenDB's indexes are schema-less and documented oriented.
-RavenDB requires an index to solve a query.
-The great think is that a programmer is not required to manually create indexes - RavenDB can deduct and create
+RavenDB requires indexes to execute queries, but the programmer is not required to manually create them - RavenDB can automatically create the
-required index dynamically, by analyzing query at run time.
-All query samples that follow are based on dynamic indexes, generated by RavenDB's search engine.
-The provided Patient type as the generic type parameter does not only define the type of returned results, but it also indicates that the queried collection will be Patients.
+required index by analyzing query at runtime.
+In the following query, the parameter `Patient.class` defines the type of returned results, and also indicates
+that the queried collection will be Patients.
 ```java

     Patient patient = session.load(Patient.class, id);
     return patient;

 ```
-When there is a 'relationship' between documents, those documents can be loaded in a single request call using the `Include + Load` methods.
-The following code snippet shows how to obtain Patient visit data and the associated Doctor document with a single request.
+When one document contains the id of another document, both of them can be loaded in a single request call using the `Include + Load` methods.
+The following code snippet shows how to obtain Patient visit data and the associated Doctor documents with a single request.
 When the Doctors documents are requested they are fetched from the local session cache thus avoiding a second round trip to the server.
 The query transforms the Patients visits data into a custom class of type `DoctorVisit` by using projection `ofType`.
 This is a powerful technique to construct any result type of the queried data.
 ```java